How Negative Thoughts Can Affect Your Health

 What does your behavior influence?

-So far we’ve only talked about how the mind can impose a direct influence on your body, but we can’t omit another aspect that’s no less important, which has to do with your behavior.
-Here’s an example:
+So far we’ve only talked about how the mind can impose a direct influence on your body.
+But we can’t omit another aspect that’s no less important, which has to do with your behavior.

 In such times you might begin to neglect certain aspects of your appearance or personal care.
 Specifically, one of the first things that’s usually affected is your diet.